zenainiafaf/E-commerce/README.md

 # 👜 AI-Powered Handbag E-Commerce Platform

-An intelligent e-commerce platform that combines traditional online shopping with Artificial Intelligence to provide personalized handbag recommendations and an integrated online auction system.
+An intelligent e-commerce platform that combines traditional online shopping with Machine Learning to estimate handbag prices before they are listed for auction.

-The platform allows users to browse products, receive AI-powered recommendations, participate in auctions, manage orders, and enjoy a modern shopping experience.
+The platform enables customers to browse products, purchase handbags, participate in online auctions, and securely complete payments.
+Administrators can manage products, users, orders, auctions, and use an AI-powered price prediction model to estimate the selling price of handbags.

 ---